SigitGamers/HubTransfer_v1/README.md

 4. Restart Your Proxy Server in Console
 5. Done!!

-Command:
+# Command:
-Use Command /hub to Transfering You to Lobby Server
+Use Command /hub to Transfering Your to Lobby Server

 # HubTransfer_v1